fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/filter.md

 ### Greater

 **Greater** is an operation which can be used when you want to filter the data values greater than a specific numeric value.
 Let's assume that we have data with values from 100 to 1500.
-Out of these values, you only want to visualize the values greater than 500.
-In this scenario, we have to use the `greater` filter which will render the chart using data plots with the value above 500.
+Out of these values, you only want to visualize the values greater than 100.
+In this scenario, we have to use the `greater` filter which will render the chart using data plots with the values above 100.

 **Greater** takes two arguments which are:

 * Column name on which you want to apply the filter
-* To render the chart by values greater than 500, set the value of this argument to **500**.
+* To render the chart by values greater than 100, set the value of this argument to **100**.

 The data structure to set the `greater` filter is shown below: